DanySK/publish-on-central/README.md

  * The plugin comes with defaults that are useful to myself.
 You should configure it to behave as you please:
  */
 publishOnCentral {
-    // Select the Dokka task adopted for generating the javadoc Jar to upload to Central
-    // (dokkaJavadoc currently fails on multi-platform projects: we suggest using HTML in that case) docStyle.set(DocStyle.JAVADOC) // alternatives are GFM, HTML, and JEKYLL
     // Set to false if you do not want the MavenCentral repository to be automatically configured configureMavenCentral.set(true)
     // The following values are the default, if they are ok with you, just omit them